 Each degree candidate is expected to fulfill the 16-course requirement by including a significant dimension of comparative historical or cross-cultural study.
 This dimension can be met by taking a minimum of three courses with a chronological or regional focus different from the candidate’s primary area of focus.
 It is important that these three courses be distinctly different from the main period and/or culture in the candidate’s program.
-Thus a candidate concentrating upon European modernism would not be able to fulfill this requirement with three courses in the European nineteenth century; either a greater historical depth or else a significant cultural range (for example, to modernism in East Asia) would be expected.
+Thus a candidate concentrating on European modernism would not be able to fulfill this requirement with three courses in the European nineteenth century; either a greater historical depth or else a significant cultural range (for example, modernism in East Asia) would be expected.
 Many candidates will declare a chronological focus on a particular period.
 However, candidates may request a focus that covers a genre or field of study if it is followed throughout a very broad historical or cultural range, e.g., tragedy or lyric poetry in languages ancient and modern, or comparative cross-cultural poetics.
-In addition, all candidates will be welcome to identify a special interest in a particular literary form (such as drama, lyric, narrative, and the like) or a topic of substantial scope in literary theory (poetics, literature in its social context, the relation between literature and one of the other arts, and so forth).
+In addition, all candidates are welcome to identify a special interest in a particular literary form (such as drama, lyric, narrative, and the like) or a topic of substantial scope in literary theory (poetics, literature in its social context, the relation between literature and one of the other arts, and so forth).
 Whatever choice the candidate makes, the decision must be communicated to the Director of Graduate Studies (DGS) by April 1 during the first year of study.
-If candidates can identify their focus already at the outset of their programs, they may do so.
+If candidates can identify their focus at the outset of their programs, they may do so.

 Candidates should have knowledge of at least four languages variously related to their course of study and long-term interests.
-One language may be studied only for instrumental reasons and at least one must be studied because it stands in a useful “cross-cultural” or “diachronic” relationship to others:
+One language may be studied for instrumental reasons and at least one must be studied because it stands in a useful “cross-cultural” or “diachronic” relationship to others:

 The term “cross-cultural” implies that this language is from another linguistic-cultural group than the others.
 Usually a candidate working primarily on European languages and literatures, and choosing not to study a premodern language, would need to study a language such as Chinese or Arabic to meet this requirement.
 Normally, English will not count as a cross-cultural language.